Jamestown, North Carolina: 19th century

 By 1800, Jamestown was a bustling settlement of 150 residents with its own post office, inn and Freemasons' lodge.
 Around this same time, gold was discovered near Jamestown, and several mines profited until the California Gold Rush frenzy shut down local efforts.

 In 1811, James Mendenhall's son Richard, a local tanner, built the Mendenhall Plantation homestead, a highlight of any tour of Jamestown today.

-In addition to farming and related industries, Jamestown was home to a gun factory, which manufactured a sturdy and accurate muzzle-loading gun known as the "Jamestown Rifle", the mainstay of Jamestown's industry through the latter half of the 19th century and a highly prized collectible among gun enthusiasts today.
+In addition to farming and related industries, Jamestown was home to a gun factory that manufactured a muzzle-loading gun known as the "Jamestown Rifle."
+The rifle was a mainstay of Jamestown's industry through the latter half of the 19th century and remains a collectible among firearms enthusiasts.

 During the Civil War, Jamestown's Quakers, who opposed war and violence, attempted to remain neutral.
 However, the Confederacy demanded that those who were able to make shoes, uniforms, or weapons continue to do so or pay heavy taxes.
 Records indicate that Confederate President Jefferson Davis and his entourage passed through Jamestown during their hasty retreat to the south after the Civil War ended.

 Prior to the war, Jamestown was a known "stop" along the Underground Railroad, which helped fugitive slaves reach freedom in the North.
 According to local historical records, many Quaker homes in this area had a trap door leading to the basement to help slaves escape.
 Further, according to records, the Mendenhall and Beard families were instrumental in assisting in emancipation efforts.

 Built in 1856, the railroad bisects Jamestown, and still provides a vital link for freight and some passengers between the port cities to the east and interior destinations.